AdobeDocs/workfront.en/help/manage-work/projects/project-finances/manage-project-finance-area.md

  <li value="2"> Click Project Details in the left panel. </li>
  <li value="3"> Click the Edit icon in the upper-right corner of the Details section, then click Finance .
 This opens the Finance area for editing. </li>
  <li value="4"> <p> Edit any field that is available for editing, by single-clicking the field or click <span class="bold">+Add</span> to add information to an empty field.</p> <note type="tip">
-   Fields are not available for editing if they are automatically calculated by
-   <span>Workfront</span> or if you don't have editing permissions on them.
+   Fields are not available for editing if they are automatically calculated by Workfront or if you don't have editing permissions on them.
   </note>  </li>
  <li value="5"> <p>Update any of the fields below. </p> Note: Depending on how your Workfront administrator sets up our Layout Template, the fields in the Project Details section might be different in your environment.
 For information, see Customize the Details view using a layout template.
   <table cellspacing="0">